-To ensure you, our employees, have an opportunity to correct minor issues, SCS follows a progressive discipline model and requires due process when dealing with issues of unsatisfactory employee performance and/or misconduct.
+To ensure you, our employees, have an opportunity to correct minor issues, MSCS follows a progressive discipline model when appropriate.
 As such, employees receive notice of concerns and an opportunity to improve or correct behavior prior to receiving disciplinary action.